9. Kernel tuning — [tune] and the per-app tune sidecar

 Note

 Tuning cannot happen mid-compile: the tuner is a separate daslang process, and adopting its winners means new compile-time stamps regardless.
 That is why auto tunes at runtime and re-execs into a fresh compile rather than stamping in place — which also keeps the winners cross-module-safe (a required library’s kernels are stamped at their own [tune] time, not mutated after the fact).
+Re-exec is why an auto application’s main must return void or int.

 9.6.
 Standalone builds